TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Results and an use case example: comparison between different basis functions

 \section{Results and an use case example: comparison between different basis functions}

-In this section we make use of our library to show usage examples.
-With that purpose, we will perform two tasks: (1) using the FeMoCo Hamiltonian provided in the supplementary material of \cite{lee2020even}, compute the cost of performing Quantum Phase Estimation with a number of methods included in the library; and (2) perform a preliminary comparison of the impact of Gaussian or plane wave basis in the final T gate count.
+In this section, we make use of our library to show usage examples.
+For that purpose, we will perform two tasks: (1) using the FeMoco Hamiltonian provided in the supplementary material of \cite{lee2020even}, compute the cost of performing Quantum Phase Estimation with several methods included in the library; and (2) perform T-gate estimation for a few simple molecules with a wide range of methods, making a preliminary comparison of the impact of Gaussian or plane-wave basis in the final T gate count, when using Taylorization as a Hamiltonian simulation method.

-\subsection{FeMoCo estimates}
+\subsection{FeMoco estimates}

-Since FeMoCo has over the last years became an standard benchmark for methods \cite{reiher2017elucidating}, we first extend the T-gate cost estimation for a number of methods.
-Not only this will be helpful understanding the complexity of previous examples, but will also help check the validity of our results for the low-rank decomposition method, where previous estimates were available \cite{berry2019qubitization}.
+Over the last years, FeMoco became a standard benchmark for quantum algorithms \cite{reiher2017elucidating}.
+Such a benchmark is realistic and useful because it constitutes the metal active center of an enzyme capable of converting atmospheric nitrogen and hydrogen into ammonia, bypassing the energy-intensive industrial Haber-Bosch process.
+As the first use case example of our library, we first extend the T-gate cost estimation for several methods.
+Not only this will help us understand the complexity of previous examples, but will also help check the validity of our results for the low-rank decomposition method, where previous estimates were available \cite{berry2019qubitization}.